department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/product/background.md

 2) VA Health Summary (a.k.a.
 CCD, CCDA, or Continuity of Care Document)
 3) VA Medical Images and Reports

 In large part, these reports contain data based on a VA patient's interaction with VA medical providers.
-But if a Veteran gives their VA doctor health data from a non-VA doctor (ex: prescriptions), their VA doctor might enter that data into their VA health record.
+But if a Veteran gives their VA doctor health data from a non-VA doctor (ex: prescriptions), their VA doctor could enter that data into their VA health record.

 **NOTE:** To view and download records content, a Veteran must be:
 - signed in,